 Data Sources and Depth

 We collected data from each state's insurance department and Quadrant Information Services, covering the six largest national carriers.
-This comprehensive dataset captures real pricing across urban, suburban and rural areas to reflect what 18-year-olds actually pay.
+This dataset captures real pricing across urban, suburban and rural areas to reflect what 18-year-olds actually pay.

 Sample Driver Profile